This dimension is part of the

-- Strategic resource management is a critical factor in school improvement.
-Effective leaders are able to embrace uncertain, complex and challenging contexts and work with others to seek creative and innovative solutions while ensuring integrity.
-They respond strategically to opportunities in the external environment for the benefit of the school community.
+Strategic resource management is a critical factor in continuous school improvement.
+Successful leaders embrace ambiguous, complex and challenging contexts and work with others to seek creative and innovative solutions while ensuring integrity.
+Effective organisational design helps to focus school staff on delivery of the school's strategic plan.

 The Continuum for

 Strategic resource management describes a range of proficiency levels (Emerging, Evolving, Embedding and Excelling) that assists principals and teachers to identify areas of practice that require attention in order to deliver improved student outcomes.

 Component: School leaders invest in strategic thinking, planning and resource allocation

 Leaders articulate a clear direction for the school, relevant to its social context.
 Leaders determine the allocation of school resources based on immediate school and student needs.
 Leaders use whole-school data to identify school improvement goals linked to the AIP.
 Leaders meet resourcing priorities through their consultative processes.